When is the workflow smarter than the model?

 metraiyux_0s_site/_platform-sources/valley-verified/dist/businesscontained 339 business profile folders.- Only 8 built pages contained

-data-manual-landing="true". - The remaining 331 pages did not have the manual marker and were still on the default renderer.
+data-manual-landing="true". - At that point, 331 pages did not have the manual marker and were still on the default renderer.

-npm run buildandnpm run codecheckpassed, but that only proved the wrong changes did not break the build.- Production gate smoke returned the expected FS27 redirect for unauthenticated Valley routes, but browser proof was not run because owner policy disables Codex browser proof in this repo.
+npm run buildandnpm run codecheckpassed, but that only proved the wrong changes did not break the build.- Production gate smoke returned the expected FS27 redirect for unauthenticated Valley routes, which proved the gate behavior but not the page-rewrite goal.

-The fix is not to throw agents away.
-The fix is to make them obey the operating system. kAIxU sets the target inventory, assigns non-overlapping batches, checks the delta, and refuses to call a page complete unless the generated count goes down.
+The fix was not to throw agents away.
+The fix was to make them obey the operating system. kAIxU sets the target inventory, assigns non-overlapping batches, checks the delta, and refuses to call a page complete unless the generated count goes down.
 External models can still draft and implement, but kAIxU owns the workflow and the acceptance criteria.

 That is the difference between "AI made pages" and "the 0S got work done."
 The first one can sound impressive and still miss.
 The second one starts with the real count and ends with the count changed.